Leasing vs Buying — Six Questions Worth Asking

 With a fleet of nearly 400 business-critical vehicles spread across the UK, Novus Property Solutions could see the challenges and limitations of owning and running their own fleet.

 By working closely with the Novus in-house team, we were able to create a tailored Contract Hire solution designed to maximise manufacturer discounts, minimise downtime, and increase the overall efficiency of their mobile operations.
-To see how we did it, just watch our video case study and then give us a call on 0344 463 2900 to find out more.
+To see how we did it, just watch our video case study below and give us a call on 0344 463 2900 to find out more.